GuillaumeFromage/pspppp/README.md

 This start from what folks really do with SPSS: rub all of a set of variable X against another set of variable Y, checking for significative p, and the direction of the correlation.
-We don't know of care about all the other undecipherable bullshit that SPSS is trying to feed us.
+We don't know of care about all the other undecipherable bullshit that SPSS is trying to feed us, or if we do, we need those values for all the other entry in the table, not just for one single fucking entry at a time.

 Basically, you would define a bunch of variables in SPSS and import your date in there, and then, you would juste have to create a asdf file that would